inet-framework/inet-showcases/docs/visualizer/transportpathactivity/index.md

 activity.
 The packet's name is also displayed above the arrow.

-Note, however, that the ARP packets do not activate the visualization, because ARP packets do not pass through transport layer.
+Note, however, that the ARP packets do not activate the visualization, because ARP packets do not pass through the transport layer.
 The transport path activity arrow fades out quickly, because the `fadeOutTime` parameter of the visualizer is set to a small value.